 Return of Title IV funds is handled on a payment period basis.
 The amount of Title IV aid earned is determined by multiplying the total Title IV aid that was disbursed or could have been disbursed to the student's account by the percentage of time during the payment period completed by the student.

 For clock hour programs, only scheduled hours are used to determine the percentage of the period completed by a student withdrawing from the program.
 The percentage of the period completed is determined by dividing the number of hours the student was scheduled to complete in the payment period as of the day the student withdrew by the total number of clock hours in the same period.

 Title IV aid is viewed as 100% earned after the 60% point of the payment period.
-The amount of Title IV funds to return (unearned aid) to the specific federal programs will be determined, using the student's withdrawal date or last date of attendance (unofficial withdrawal), by calculating the percentage of the payment period for which the student did not complete.
-Scheduled breaks of at least five consecutive days are excluded.
-The college must return, in the specified order, the lesser of the total amount of unearned Title IV aid to be returned as calculated or an amount equal to the total institutional charges incurred by the student multiplied by the percentage of unearned Title IV aid.
-If the student will be responsible for repaying, in the specified order, any remaining portion of the unearned Title IV aid.
-If the student's portion of unearned Title IV aid is a federal grant(s), the student will be required to return no more than 50% of the amount.
+The amount of Title IV funds to return (unearned aid) to the specific federal programs will be determined, using the student's withdrawal date or last date of attendance, by calculating the percentage of the payment period for which the student did not complete.
+Scheduled breaks of at least 5 consecutive days are excluded.
+The institution must return, in the specified order, the lesser of the total amount of unearned Title IV aid to be returned as calculated or an amount equal to the total institutional charges incurred by the student multiplied by the percentage of unearned Title IV aid.
+The student will be responsible for repaying, in the specified order, any remaining portion of the unearned Title IV aid.
 Federal Direct loans will be repaid in accordance with the terms of the loan program as explained in the Master Promissory Note (MPN).

-Unearned aid funds are allocated to the Title IV programs from which the student received assistance in the following specified order of those Title IV programs at SAU Tech:
+Unearned aid funds are allocated to the Title IV Programs from which the student received assistance in the following specified order of those Title IV Programs at SAU Tech:

 - 1. Unsubsidized Federal Direct Loans

 - 2. Subsidized Federal Direct Loans

-- 3. Direct Parent Plus Loans
+- 3. Direct Parent PLUS Loans

-- Federal Pell Grants
+- 4. Federal Pell Grants

 - 5. Federal Supplemental Educational Opportunity Grants

-- 6. Other Federal Title IV Assistance, if applicable
+- 6. Other Federal Title IV assistance if applicable